botify-hq/developers-docs/api_docs/markdowns/api/bql/bql-query.md

 # BQLQuery

-`BQLQuery` is used for [[Urls Filtering;analysis-search-for-urls]] to define fields selection, filter to operate and sort to apply on result.
+`BQLQuery` is used for [[Urls Filtering;analysis-search-for-urls]] to define field selection, filter to operate and sort to apply on the result.

 ## Format
 ```JSON